Skip to main content

 3

-The agent reviews scenarios and test code
+The agent reviews and applies selected tests

 4